jc180105/jc180105/README.md

 I'm a fullstack developer
 -------------------------

-I am currently in the third semester of a Systems Analysis and Development degree.
+I am currently in the last semester of a Systems Analysis and Development degree.
 I am communicative, proactive, and a strong team player.
 I am fluent in English, have intermediate French skills, and international experience in computer maintenance and formatting.
 I am looking for opportunities to apply and expand my knowledge in the technology field, contributing with creative and effective solutions.

 * 🌍  I'm based in Santa Catarina - Florianópolis
 * ✉️  You can contact me at [pedrohjc180@gmail.com](mailto:pedrohjc180@gmail.com)